 DBS has a characteristic constellation of clinical features limiting differential diagnoses.
-However, some overlapping signs are found in Pallister-Killian, Fryns, Chudley-McCullough, Acrocallosal, Lowe, Craniofrontonasal syndromes, and Dent disease (see these terms).
+However, some overlapping signs are found in tetrasomy 12p, Fryns, Chudley-McCullough, Acrocallosal, Lowe, and craniofrontonasal syndromes, and Dent disease (see these terms).

 Detection of hypertelorism and either CDH or omphalocele by prenatal imaging should raise suspicion of DBS.
 Prenatal diagnosis for at-risk pregnancies is available and requires prior identification of the disease-causing mutation in the family.